Pennsylvania Railroad 1361: Third restoration

 On February 13, 2023, the RMM acquired an ex-PRR B60b baggage car from the Railway Excursion Management Company for use behind the proposed No. 1361 exhibition train.
 On May 6, 2023, during the 105th anniversary of No. 1361's construction, the RMM sponsored a fundraiser excursion on the Everett Railroad with 2-6-0 No. 11 pulling it.
-That same day, a press conference meeting about No. 1361's restoration progress was held at the RMM's roundhouse.

 In July 2023, the construction work for the new firebox was fully funded.
-The original PRR firebox design significantly increased the cost and complexity of the work.
-Assembly of the inner sheets is anticipated to start in August or September.
-After completion of the firebox, the next phase is development of the work needed to mate the boiler and firebox to the frame and running gear.
+The original PRR firebox design increased the cost and complexity of the work.
 The new boiler is being fabricated with welded rather than riveted seams.
-It was announced in November 2023 that the restoration work determine the effects of this weight change on the running gear was ongoing.
-The remaining work is estimated to cost at least $1.9 million and would take three years for completion.
-In May 2024, the tender was unveiled in a new coat of paint.
-In January 2025, the Strasburg Rail Road's mechanical services team in Strasburg, Pennsylvania, determined that No. 1361's driving wheels had passed FRA inspection with no need of any refurbishment.
+In May 2024 the newly repainted tender was unveiled.
+In January 2025, the Strasburg Rail Road's mechanical services team in Strasburg, Pennsylvania, determined that No. 1361's driving wheels had passed FRA inspection with no need for refurbishment.
+As of 2026, the restoration is still underway.
+The full restoration of the locomotive and exhibition cars is estimated at $2.5M USD and is dependent upon funding.